Dealsy/react-component-library/src/documentation/table.md

 ## tableStyles?: string
 Optional CSS styles for the table rows.

+ ## hasSortFilters?: boolean
+ Optional: When set to `true`, sort filters are added to each column for selection.

+ ## sortableColumns?: string[]
+ An optional array of strings specifying which columns are sortable.
+ The strings should match the text in the headers for those columns.

 ## hasCheckboxes?: boolean
 Optional.
 When set to true, checkboxes are added to each row for selection.